marcmylemans/marcmylemans.github.io/_posts/2024-09-17-GroupPolicyBestPracticesServer2022.md

 For a step-by-step guide on creating OUs and GPOs, refer to [this post](https://mylemans.online/posts/CreateOUAndGPO/).
 Additionally, for more information on working with ADMX files in Active Directory, check out [this guide](https://mylemans.online/posts/ActiveDirectoryADMX/).

+If you're setting up Active Directory on Windows Server 2022, you can follow [this comprehensive guide](https://mylemans.online/posts/SettingUpActiveDirectoryServer2022/) for a step-by-step walkthrough.

 ## Difference Between Computer and User Administrative Templates

 When you’re setting up Group Policies, you’ll notice two main sections: **Computer Configuration** and **User Configuration**.
 These correspond to two types of administrative templates, and knowing which one to use is key.